-- I. (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of Fixed Assets; - (b) As informed to us, the Company has a phased programme of physical verification of its fixed assets so as to cover all assets once in three years.
-In accordance with this programme, certain fixed assets were verified during the year and no material discrepancies were noticed on such verification.
-In our opinion, this periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its assets; - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deeds of immovable properties are held in the name of the Company;
+- i. (a) In respect of the Company's Property, Plant and Equipment's and Intangible Assets: - (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment; - (B) The Company has maintained proper records showing full particulars of Intangible Assets; - (b) The Company has a phased programme of physical verification of its Property, Plant and Equipment so as to cover all assets once in three years.
+In accordance with this programme, certain Property, Plant and Equipment were verified during the year and no material discrepancies were noticed on such verification.
+In our opinion, this periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its assets; - (c) Based on our verification of the documents provided to us and according to the information and explanations given by the Management, the title deeds of all the immovable properties (other than properties where the company is the lessee and the lease agreements are duly executed in favour of the lessee) as disclosed in the financial statements, are held in the name of the Company as at the Balance Sheet date; - (d) The Company has not revalued any of its Property, Plant and Equipment (including Right of Use assets) and intangible assets during the year.